-Equity Method Investment
+Equity Method Investments

-During 2019, the Company created a joint venture with Regional One, Inc. ("Regional One") by investing \$22.3 million for a 75% ownership interest in Aero Engines, LLC. ("Aero Engines").
-The Company invested an additional \$1.0 million into Aero Engines in 2020 and \$3.3 million during 2022 and retained a 75% ownership interest.
+During 2019, the Company created a joint venture with Regional One, Inc. ("Regional One") and, as of December 31, 2023, has invested a total of \$26.6 million for a 75% ownership interest in Aero Engines, LLC. ("Aero Engines").
 The primary purpose of Aero Engines is to lease engines to third parties.
-Aero Engines requires unanimous approval from the Company and Regional One for its engine purchases, dispositions, lease agreements with third parties and all other material transactions.
-The Company determined Aero Engines is a variable interest entity as the Company has a 75% ownership interest in Aero Engines and all material decisions require unanimous approval from the Company and Regional One, resulting in disproportionate ownership rights relative to voting rights.
-As unanimous approval is required for all Aero Engines' material activities.
-Aero Engines has no primary beneficiary.
-The Company accounts for its investment in Aero Engines under the equity method.
+Aero Engines requires unanimous approval from the Company and Regional One for all material transactions.
+Although the Company determined Aero Engines is a variable interest entity, Aero Engines has no primary beneficiary as the voting rights are disproportionate to the ownership rights.
+Accordingly, the Company accounts for its investment in Aero Engines under the equity method.
 The Company's exposure in its investment in Aero Engines primarily consists of the Company's portion of income or loss from Aero Engines' engine lease agreements with third parties and the Company's ownership percentage in Aero Engines' engines book value.
-Aero Engines had no debt outstanding as of December 31, 2022.
-As of December 31, 2022, the Company's investment balance in Aero Engines was \$26.6 million.
+Aero Engines had no debt outstanding as of December 31, 2023.
+As of December 31, 2023, the Company's investment balance in Aero Engines was \$25.1 million.
 The Company's investment in Aero Engines has been recorded in "Other Assets" on the Company's consolidated balance sheet.
-The Company's portion of the earnings generated by Aero Engines for the year ended December 31, 2022, was \$1.4 million, which is recorded in "Other income (expense), net" on the Company's consolidated statements of comprehensive income (loss).
+The Company's portion of the income generated by Aero Engines for the year ended December 31, 2023, was \$0.2 million, which is recorded in "Other income (loss), net" on the Company's consolidated statements of comprehensive income.